Port of New Orleans Maritime Traffic & Industries

 The Port of New Orleans sees traffic from many different companies, including Marquette Transportation Co., Dixie Marine, Harvey Gulf International Marine, C.F.
 Bean, Crescent Towing, Guidry Brothers Towing Co., Tidewater, and many others.
 If you’ve been injured while employed by one of these or any other maritime company, call O’Bryan.

-If you are a maritime worker in New Orleans, you are probably protected under the Jones Act and/or other federal laws, which map out the necessary steps for collecting the compensation you’re entitled to after a maritime injury.
+If you are a maritime worker in New Orleans or anywhere else on the waters of Louisiana, you are probably protected under the Jones Act and/or other federal laws, which map out the necessary steps for collecting the compensation you’re entitled to after a maritime injury.
 Whether you’ve been injured on a fishing boat, tanker, dredge, barge, freighter, cargo ship, pleasure boat or other type of vessel, O’Bryan Baun Karamanian will help you navigate through the murky legal waters and secure the compensation you deserve.

 Headquartered in Birmingham, Michigan, we’ve practiced personal injury law as it applies to marine workers for more than 40 years, securing millions of dollars for our clients across the country.
 We practice exclusively in federal court, as our practice is limited to the representation of injured crew members whose rights in case of injury are governed by federal law.

 The practice of federal law often involves travel, no matter how you slice it.
 When necessary, our attorneys or investigators will travel to discuss the details of your case with you in person.
 Don’t get lost in the abyss of legal complexities.
-For an experienced and reputable maritime lawyer, call O’Bryan Baun Karamanian today so we can help you win your New Orleans maritime case.
+For an experienced and reputable maritime lawyer, contact O’Bryan Law today so we can help you win your New Orleans maritime case.

 If you’ve been injured working at one of the following maritime companies in or around New Orleans, call O’Bryan.
 We will represent employees against all these companies, plus many others.